kevinsing999/public/AudioCodes-AWS-Deployment-Guide.md

 2. **Virtual IP Address Management:** The Stack Manager allocates and manages Virtual IP addresses (by default from the `169.254.64.0/24` subnet) that exist outside the VPC CIDR range.

 3. **Cluster Lifecycle Management:** The Stack Manager handles initial deployment, topology updates, and "stack healing" in case of underlying cloud resource corruption.

-### HA Scope Clarification

-**Important:** This deployment uses HA **within a single VPC across two Availability Zones only**.
-We are NOT implementing:
-- Cross-VPC HA
-- Cross-region HA for SBCs
-- AWS Transit Gateway for Virtual IP routing between VPCs

-The Virtual IP addresses are used for failover routing **within the same VPC**, where the route table is updated to point traffic to the newly active SBC's ENI.

 ### How the Failover Mechanism Works